project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/129-mellany-klompe-leading-regen-farmer-going-all-in-on-nutrient-density.md

 ---
-title: 129 Mellany Klompe, leading regen farmer going all in on nutrient density
+title: 129 Mellany Klompe Leading Regen Farmer Going All In On Nutrient Density
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-08-31)